 I use marine geophysics to study how the Earth’s tectonic plates form, bend, break, subside, and slide past each other.
-I’m interested in the large-scale processes that shape the Earth’s crust and upper mantle, and how these processes affect people, leading much of my research to focus on the complex interactions that occur at plate boundaries.
-I mainly focus on active source seismic data but also incorporate a variety of other geophysical techniques to further deepen our understanding of each tectonic setting.
+I’m interested in the large-scale processes that shape the Earth’s crust and upper mantle, and how these processes affect people and cities, leading much of my research to focus on the complex interactions that occur at plate boundaries.
+I mainly focus on controlled-source seismic data but also incorporate a variety of other geophysical techniques to further deepen our understanding of each tectonic setting.

 Hawaiian-Emperor Seamount Chain

 Starting at the Big Island of Hawaii and extending to the Aleutian Trench, the Hawaiian-Emperor Seamount Chain is a classic example of a hotspot seamount chain.
 Check out our blog for information on a recent seismic cruise series using R/V Marcus G. Langseth and click below for some initial publications.

 - Xu, C., et al., (2022).
 A seismic tomography, gravity, and flexure study of the crust and upper mantle structure of the Emperor Seamounts at Jimmu guyot. link

 - Watts, A. B., Grevemeyer, I., Shillington, D. J., Dunn, R., Boston, B., Peña, L. G., (2021).
 Seismic structure, Gravity anomalies and Flexure along the Emperor Seamount chain. link